It takes become invisible braces an average of 6 months to straighten a smile… now let us break that down.

 In addition, we want to make it easy for you to pay.

-Our competitors generally only have a one-time payment option where you will have to pay the full price all at once for your treatment.
+Our competitors generally only have a one-time payment option where you will have to pay the full price all at once for your treatment plan.
 However at become, we know that it might take a toll on your personal finances.
 So we’ve decided to be flexible and prepared an additional payment method for you.

 Don’t want to pay upfront?
 No worries!
 We have easy instalment plans for our invisible braces ranging from lengths from 3 – 9 months.
 With this way, anyone can get the smile of their dreams without burning a hole in their pockets.